lucianostegun/lucianostegun/README.md

 Just kidding!
 I'm not a Chef cook...

-I'm a FullStack Developer and I love to code.
+I'm a FullStack Engineer and I love to code.
 I also love to teach others to code and learn new stuff.

 <div align="center" style="display: flex">
   <a href="https://github.com/lucianostegun">